 It's pretty bad when Lancelot apparently figures out after his death that he kinda goofed on that one, and Bedivere was the only one to suspect the mask was exactly that before she died.
 Other than that?....
 She seemed to get along okay with Merlin.

 Princess Elodie, the heroine of Long Live the Queen, is a young girl who has just had the responsibility of ruling an entire country thrust upon her well before anyone expected her to be ready for the task, least of all Elodie herself.
 The mood swings she experiences are important for players to consider, given that her attitude affects how well she does in her weekly classes.
+Focusing on being loyal and eloquent and neglecting to learn how to run an empire or command an army or fight will likely get her either killed or overthrown.
+Usually killed.

 At the beginning of "Sweet and Elite", Rarity is given a room in the palace while staying in Canterlot and goes overboard with the praise, going so far as to kiss Celestia's hooves.
 The princess is visibly uncomfortable the entire time.